↑

 Ingredients Equipment Instructions Nutrition

-My easy and healthy veggie egg bake recipe is a hearty and filling breakfast full of delicious flavors and textures.
-Just like my ham and egg muffins and freezer breakfast sandwiches, this easy egg bake is perfect for busy mornings and can be prepped ahead!
+My easy, healthy veggie egg bake casserole is a hearty, filling breakfast full of savory, hearty goodness.
+Just like my ham and egg muffins and freezer breakfast sandwiches, this can be made ahead and is perfect for busy mornings.
+Easter is right around the corner, and this is always on our holiday brunch table!

 It’s easily customizable using whatever veggies and protein you already have on hand to keep this budget-friendly.
 No need to run out and buy different ingredients when you can use what you already have.